hashkat/hashkat/docs/tutorial04.md

 ### Classic Barabasi

-The Classic Barabasi configuration is one in which new agents to the network make one connection with another agent and no other.
+The Classic Barabasi configuration is one in which new agents entering the network make one connection with another agent.
+To simplify the model, we set follow_rates to zero, so that the only follow decision is made by the entering agent.
+It should be noted however that allowing follow_back or following_through_retweets may permit the agent to follow even though their follow_rate is zero.

 #### Constructing The Network